sfabriece/WeatherLookup/README.markdown

 # WeatherLookup

-WeatherLookup is a simple Java API for looking up the weather for a given zip code.
+WeatherLookup is a simple Java library for looking up the weather for a given zip code.
 It provides information on current weather, as well as a forecast for the next few days.

 The weather data comes from either from Google or Yahoo, you can change which service to use.